 I use my ring and index fingers to strafe left and right respectively, which is intuitive and natural.
 Likewise, my middle finger is used for forward and backward – again, intuitive and natural.
 Normally I bash backpedaling as ultimate noobiness and don’t even keybind Backward, but the combat mechanics for WildStar are different from most other tab-target games.
 In tab-target games you can strafe sideways and hit your target.
 Not so in WildStar.
 Backpedaling in WildStar allows you to create some separation while keeping your target in front of you.

-As I wrote in the Guide to Strafing and Keybinding, I use the mouse for character turning (right mouse button), camera turning (left mouse button), and moving forward (both mouse buttons).
+As I wrote in the Guide to Strafing and Keybinding, I use the mouse for character turning (right mouse button) and camera turning (left mouse button).
 There is no reason to waste valuable keys for keyboard turning left or right, and in WildStar, using your mouse to turn/aim is much faster and more accurate.

 In WildStar, when you are stunned you are presented with a random button to press to break out of it.
 Those map to my W/R and E/D keys respectively, but they’ll map to whatever your strafing and forward/backward keys are.